apacheli/discord-api-libs/CONTRIBUTING.md

 * [repo_name](repo_url "repo_name")
 ```

 Some discontinued libraries are listed for historical purposes.
-Libraries will automatically be marked
+No more discontinued libraries will
-as discontinued if they haven't had a commit in 1 year.
+be added, and any unactively maintained libraries may be removed in the future.